-To explore the idea of making it "normal" further, and to discover practical

-	ways to implement this in your church or ministry, download my FREE eBook,

-	"Everyone Can Do Something: Building a Foundational Culture of Orphan in
+To explore the idea of making it "normal" further, and to discover practical ways to implement the "everyone can do something" model in your church or ministry, download my FREE eBook, "Everyone Can Do Something: Building a Foundational Culture of Orphan Care in Your Church".

-	Your Church".

 - Ten Simple Ways Your Church Can Serve Foster and Adoptive Families

 - Ten Unique Ways Your Church Can Get Involved With Foster Care

 - Wrapping Around Foster and Adoptive Families

 - Foster Care: Why the Church Can Stop Outsourcing Child Welfare